-This course is currently under review and no new admissions will be made in 1995.
+This course is currently under review and no new admissions will be made in 1996.
 Students already enrolled may continue with their studies until completion of the degree.
-Students should consult pages 61 and 62 of the 1992 Architecture Faculty handbook for details of this course.
+Students should consult pages 61 and 62 of the 1992 Architecture Faculty handbook for details of this COURSE with programs of study in: